Boots, John Lewis, M&S, and Sainsbury’s among 25 UK firms to collaborate on addressing issues like recruitment fees in their supply chains

 Lidl is one of 25 firms that have pledged to take action on SDGs.
 (Credit: monticello/Shutterstock)

-Amaya Gallego, corporate responsibility coordinator at the John Lewis Partnership, said sharing knowledge and best practice is key if the retail sector is to make meaningful change across its value chain.
+A John Lewis Partnership spokesperson said sharing knowledge and best practice is key if the retail sector is to make meaningful change across its value chain.

 JLP is a member of A Better Retailing Climate, the BRC’s initiative on climate change, which it launched in 2008.
-“As this evolved to address the challenges facing our retail sector in a more holistic way, beyond just environmental impacts, it [Better Retail, Better World] felt like a natural fit with the direction of our corporate responsibility agenda,” says Gallego.
+“As this evolved to address the challenges facing our retail sector in a more holistic way, beyond just environmental impacts, it [Better Retail, Better World] felt like a natural fit with the direction of our corporate responsibility agenda,” the spokesperson said.

 One retailer alone may have little leverage on recruitment fees but if a majority of a suppliers' customers demand action this practice could be eradicated